What is Buta Kimchi Itame?

 Sprinkle the pork with a pinch of salt and pepper.

-Coat with a thin even layer of cake flour.
-(All-purpose flour also works fine.)
+Coat with a thin even layer of flour.
+All-purpose flour or cake flour work best.

-Heat a wok on medium and once hot, add sesame oil, finely chopped garlic and finely chopped ginger.
+Heat a wok on medium and once hot, add cooking oil, finely chopped garlic and finely chopped ginger.
 Fry until fragrant.

 Add the pork to the wok.

-Fry until sealed and the fat is slightly crispy.
+Fry until seared and the fat is slightly golden.

 Add the onions to the wok and stir-fry until slightly softened.